-The photographs of the postwar period, mostly taken between 1918 and the early 1920s, were taken for humanitarian relief efforts by Near East Relief [NER], a Protestant Missionary NGO that implemented the largest international humanitarian drive to that date in U.S. history.
+The photographs of the postwar period, mostly taken between 1918 and the early 1920s, were taken for humanitarian relief efforts by Near East Relief (NER), a Protestant missionary NGO that implemented the largest international humanitarian drive to that date in US history.
 NER served thousands of marooned refugees and orphans, not only Armenians, but also Greeks, Syrians, and Arabs who were still living in conditions of famine, disease, and destitution in various pockets of Turkey, Transcaucasia, Syria, and Iran.
-These images, taken by NER workers or professional photographers hired by NER, became crucial for the fund-raising drives across the United States that in the end raised more than 100 million dollars ($1.3 billion today) in an age when a loaf of bread cost a nickel.
-The photographs taken during the period of genocide (1915–18), and the photographs and constructed images (mostly posters) produced in its aftermath of World War I during a time of urgent humanitarian appeal, make an interesting comparison and offer insights into the forms and formations of atrocity images, their roles and functions, and the visual cultures from which they emerged.
+These images, taken by NER workers or professional photographers hired by NER, became crucial for the fundraising drives across the United States that in the end raised more than $100 million ($1.3 billion today) in an age when a loaf of bread cost a nickel.
+The photographs taken during the period of genocide (1915–18), and the photographs and constructed images (mostly posters) produced in its aftermath and following World War I during a time of urgent humanitarian appeal make an interesting comparison and offer insights into the forms and formations of atrocity images, their roles and functions, and the visual cultures from which they emerged.

 2.